How to Embroider a Sweatshirt or Hoodie With A Machine

 How to Embroider a Sweatshirt or Hoodie

-Here’s a step-by-step tutorial of the process.
+Here’s a step-by-step guide of the process.

 1. Prep the Sweatshirt